 – applications, including databases, interfaces, reports, and ‘golden’ sources

 – data entities and data attributes interlinked with the help of business rules; data entities should be provided with corresponding business definitions; repository of business rules should be kept in a particular repository

 - Conceptual level

-- Although it would require a tremendous amount of time and effort, some IT professionals manage to document data lineage on physical level in Excel, but I would not recommend you attempt this.
-For documentation of the physical level, in my opinion, you should opt for an automated solution.
+- Although it would require a tremendous amount of time and effort, some IT professionals manage to document data lineage on a physical level in Excel.
+Still, I would not recommend you attempt this.
+In my opinion, you should opt for an automated solution for documentation of the physical level.

 - If you decide to proceed with documenting data lineage at least at two levels, you should also create a vertical data lineage between these two levels:

-- Data sets or terms at conceptual level to be linked with data entities & attributes at the logical one.
+- Data sets or terms at a conceptual level are to be linked with data entities & attributes at the logical one.

 - Restriction rules are to be linked to business (transformation) rules.

 Automated data lineage